tamucc-gcl/lab_protocols/hic_01_crosslink_store.md

    * In fish, liver has been demonstrated to work well
 2. Crosslink DNA by adding 1 mL formaldehyde solution (final concentration of 1%, v/v) to pellet.
 Incubate at room temperature for 10 minutes while inverting tubes.
 3. Add reagent to quench the crosslinking reaction and incubate at room temperature for 5 minutes with gentle mixing (slowly rock tubes)
-   * Either add 111 uL 2M Glycine (final concentration of 200 mM)
+   * Either add 111.1 uL 2M Glycine (final concentration of 200 mM)
    * or add 176.5 uL, 5M Tris solution (final concentration of 750 mM) to quench the reaction.
      *	Change from Glycine to Tris based on this protocol and links therein https://star-protocols.cell.com/protocols/71
 4. Discard supernatant into an appropriate collection container.
 If possible, place tubes in ice bath.
 5. Resuspend cells in 1ml of cold 1X PBS and incubate 5 minutes (in ice bath if possible.
 Discard supernatant
 6. Add DNA preservative
    * if possible, flash-freeze cell pellets in liquid nitrogen or dry ice + ethanol.
-7. Storage: as cold as you can get, down to -80°C
+7. Storage: as cold as you can get down to -80°C

 ## CITATIONS